swordcheng/FCSR-GAN/README.md

 ## Pre-processing

-All the faces are aligned using the [SeetaFace Engineer](https://github.com/seetaface/SeetaFaceEngine).

-All the faces are parsed using the [GFC](https://github.com/Yijunmaverick/GenerativeFaceCompletion).
+All the faces are processed using the [SeetaFace Engineer](https://github.com/seetaface/SeetaFaceEngine) and [GFC](https://github.com/Yijunmaverick/GenerativeFaceCompletion).

 ## Dataset
 We use the standard train&test split of the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset.